 “My journey started twenty years ago when I realised that what I put into my body was what I got out,” she explained.
 “Together with diet, exercise, keeping stress at bay, laughing every day and having people in my life that I love and respect, keeps me healthy.”

 Her research led to Dulcie Krige and the raw food diet in which she saw potential benefits.
 “After starting this eating programme, I improved daily.
-However, 18 months later towards the end of my 2nd year at university, I discovered an enlarged lymph node in my neck which led to the diagnosis of Hodgkins lymphoma.”
-Catherine believes that this diagnosis had been the cause of her tiredness and that the diet that she was following helped her to recover quickly.
+However, 18 months later, towards the end of my second year at university, I discovered an enlarged lymph node in my neck which led to the diagnosis of Hodgkin’s lymphoma.”
+Catherine believes that this diagnosis had been the cause of her tiredness and that the diet that she had followed helped her to recover quickly.